reuk/wayverb/docs_source/image_source.md

 individual checking, then the amount of computation can be greatly reduced to a viable level.
 As explained above, image sources above order four or five are rarely required, but even these can be very time-consuming to find with the naive method.
-Optimisations are, therefore, a necessity for any but the simplest simulations.
+Optimisations are, therefore, a necessity for all but the simplest simulations.

 To accelerate the image-source process, [@vorlander_auralization:_2007]